RetroDECK/components/archive_later/dosbox-x/README.md

 Autoexec generation and content
 ------------------------------
 `generate_autoexec()` in the script writes a fresh `[autoexec]` block into `TMP_CONF`.
-The launcher writes the differencing IMGMAKE and the IMGMOUNT commands, the launcher BAT copy (the AutoRun), mounts extra devices (CDs, floppies), then writes `BOOT -l C:`.
+The launcher writes the differencing `cvhdmake -f -l <parent> <child>` call into `[autoexec]` and the IMGMOUNT command that mounts the per-game child on C:.
+The per-game child references the base image internally so the base does not require an explicit drive letter; the launcher then copies the BAT (AutoRun), mounts extra devices (CDs, floppies) and finally writes `BOOT -l C:`.
 All these commands are written into the config (not run by the host shell).

 Filename sanitization
 ---------------------